arosenfeld/immunedb/docs/getting_started_docker.rst

 Advanced Configuration
 ----------------------
-The ``run-docker.sh`` script makes some assumptions about the host system:
+The ``immunedb-docker.sh`` script makes some assumptions about the host system:

 - The REST API is running on the same machine at port 5000.
 - That the URL used to access the frontend webpage is ``http://localhost:8080``.